Blacksuite/Resume-website-template/README.md

 3. Update the following properties:
    - `title`: Change "John Doe" to your name
-   - `subtitle`: Change "Example Expertise" to your profession
+   - `subtitle`: Change "Sales Professional" to your profession
    - `characteristicsList`: Update both the Dutch and English versions with your personal characteristics
    - `languagesList`: Update both the Dutch and English versions with the languages you speak

+   Note: Some values like `content.intro?.[language]` are dynamically retrieved from the Supabase database based on the selected language.
+You can modify these values directly in the Supabase database, which will be reflected on the site.

 4. Save the file